kazuhitoyokoi/nr-handson-techxchange2025/linter.md

 ![](images/nrlint-function.png)

-In this code, the variable `a` is not used.
+In this code, the variable `a` is defined but it is not used in the following code.
 Therefore, after closing the node property UI, a warning will appear on the linter tab in the sidebar.

 ![](images/nrlint-function2.png)